Police officers interact with a person near a patrol car, illuminated by blue and red lights in a nighttime urban setting

 Attorney Bradburn was retained with the goal of obtaining a lesser jail sentence and possibly even having him serve that sentence in a county jail.

-Action and Strategy: Timely Post-Sentence Motions were filed including a Motion To Withdraw Guilty Plea on the basis that there had been prejudice on the order of “manifest injustice” since it was argued the guilty plea had not been tendered knowingly, intelligently, voluntarily, or understandably.
+Action and Strategy: Timely Post-Sentence Motions were filed, including a Motion To Withdraw Guilty Plea on the basis that there had been prejudice on the order of “manifest injustice” since it was argued the guilty plea had not been tendered knowingly, intelligently, voluntarily, or understandably.

-With over 20 years of experience in criminal defense, Attorney Bradburn immediately recognized that the Client had been given a false choice by the prosecution regarding his place of confinement, and this might be under the original plea offer since a sentence of incarceration that is less than two years in length must be served in a county jail.
+With over 20 years of experience in criminal defense, Attorney Bradburn immediately recognized that the client had been given a false choice by the prosecution regarding his place of confinement, and this might be under the original plea offer since a sentence of incarceration that is less than two years in length must be served in a county jail.

 Sound Legal Advice: When involved in a criminal case, you should always consult with an attorney who regularly practices criminal law to avoid a consequential mistake from being made.

-Attorney Bradburn successfully argued that the Client’s decision to plead open was made under duress in that he wrongfully believed that his acceptance of the original plea offer might result in his being incarcerated in state prison when that could not have occurred under the law.
+Attorney Bradburn successfully argued that the client’s decision to plead open was made under duress in that he wrongfully believed that his acceptance of the original plea offer might result in his being incarcerated in state prison when that could not have occurred under the law.

-Result: After being allowed to withdraw his guilty pleas to all 361 counts, Client pled guilty to only 25 counts of Possession Of Child Pornography and received a sentence of 15 months to 30 months, plus a consecutive sentence of 10 years Probation, but was allowed to serve the sentence in the Centre County Correctional Facility.
+Result: After being allowed to withdraw his guilty pleas to all 361 counts, client pled guilty to only 25 counts of Possession of Child Pornography and received a sentence of 15 months to 30 months, plus a consecutive sentence of 10 years Probation, but was allowed to serve the sentence in the Centre County Correctional Facility.
 This resulted in a sentence that was three years and nine months to seven and one-half years LESS THAN the one that was originally imposed.

-Contact Us Today For Help
+Contact Us Today for Help

-Contact the experienced attorneys at Decker Bradburn, Attorneys at Law, by email or by calling 814-470-8023 and schedule a free consultation.
+Contact the experienced attorneys at Decker & Bradburn, Attorneys at Law, by email or by calling 814-308-8895 and schedule a free consultation.